-Use a white backdrop with some distance from the subject - light falloff or gradient is okay.
-Very soft key lighting with diffused shadows.
+Use a white backdrop with some distance from the subject.
+Key lighting should be very soft with diffused shadows.

 Subject and Camera

 No extreme close-ups or extreme wide angles when framing the subject.
 Use a mixture of poses and candid moments, as well as varying directions for gazes: looking toward the camera or looking over the lens for heroic angles.
 Keep the camera setup close to the subject's eye level, to varying degrees.